lux4rd0/weatherflow-collector/README.md

 Number in seconds that you want to pull observability data.
 (Defaults to 60 seconds)

-## Obtaining Your Tempest API Details
+## Obtaining Your Tempest Authentication Token

  You can obtain this by signing in to the Tempest Web App at tempestwx.com, then go to Settings -> Data Authorizations -> Create Token.